Registered training organisations (supervising)

 - Manage disputes regarding competence as per the SRTO's appeals and complaints resolution process.

-- Issue the qualification stated in the training plan upon completion.
+- Issue the qualification stated in the training plan upon successful completion.

-10 days of signing.
-The SRTO will also contact the department in the event that an apprenticeship or traineeship is fulfilled but the employer (or the apprentice/trainee) does not sign a completion agreement.
+- Contact the department if an apprenticeship or traineeship is fulfilled but the employer (or the apprentice or trainee) does not sign a completion agreement.